-Staff and students from California State University Channel Islands are teaming up with the NOAA Marine Debris Program to conduct debris removal and monitoring on island and mainland shorelines while also developing formal and informal marine debris curriculum and community outreach projects at the K-12 and undergraduate levels.
+Staff and students from California State University Channel Islands teamed up with the NOAA Marine Debris Program and conducted debris removal and monitoring on island and mainland shorelines while also developing formal and informal marine debris curriculum and community outreach projects at the K-12 and undergraduate levels.

 Type of Project: Community-based Marine Debris Removal Grant

 With the support of a NOAA Marine Debris Program Community-based Marine Debris Removal Grant, researchers from California State University Channel Islands (CSUCI) and the Channel Islands National Park conducted marine debris removal and shoreline surveys on Santa Cruz Island, Santa Rosa Island, and mainland sites near Oxnard, California, and quantified and monitored island marine debris in comparison to mainland marine debris.
 CSUCI project leads also worked with local junior high and high schools and developed informal and formal marine debris curriculum.
 They also developed marine debris community outreach projects at the K-12 and undergraduate levels to help develop the next generation of Santa Barbara Channel Stewards.
 Lastly, project leads coordinated with the Channel Islands National Marine Sanctuary and local fishermen on lobster trap removal and outreach to the lobster fishing community.